haleyrp1803/Black-Eyed-Peas/README.md

        license="Creative Commons Attribution 2.0"
        author="Kristen Taylor"
        url="https://upload.wikimedia.org/wikipedia/commons/thumb/3/32/Hoppin%27_John.jpg/1280px-Hoppin%27_John.jpg">

-In addition to field labor, enslaved women were often made to cook for the planter’s family as well as their own.
-This is how African foodstuffs like the black-eyed pea, mustard, collard greens, etc. were introduced to, and eventually taken up by, the Southern diet at large.
-By the 19th century, white women began including Black recipes in their homemaker cookbooks, of course, without crediting the women who pioneered them. [^ref79][^ref80][^ref81]
 <param ve-image
        label="A meal of fried chicken with macaroni and cheese, collard greens, and fried okra." description="Image showing an example of soul food: A meal of fried chicken with macaroni and cheese, collard greens, and fried okra."